 Back in Rubin’s apartment sunlight barely peaks into the rooms.
 Rubin rests in his bed, all of the morning’s events behind him.
 He’s alone, unbothered, at peace.
 At least he feels that way as he drifts off into the deepest sleep he’s ever slept.
 It would be his final rest as Rubin Begonia, private in the U.S. Army, PTSD diagnosed, simply adrift in a sad reality.
 An autumn leaf in a shallow pond in a dense forest of fabricated moral fiber and contrived connections.

 She came to him this morning expecting fun.
 She’d completely dismissed the possibility of a future bond.
 She came with others.
 They came for Zugunrot.
 Ornithologists are familiar with the term Zugunruhe, loosely defined as the restless migratory process of animals during normal mirgration periods.
 The Siphunaxis do more than just migrate.
 They arrive, observe and take...whatever they wish.
 In the case of the earth bound creatures physical likenesses, memories, knowledge and a few unsuspecting souls are for the taking.
 In Churitza’s case it was hard to resist...a Rubin.

 “Rubin, come.
 It’s time.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, StarkEllisun_26Write a Review